 9. Trust Your Partner And Yourself

-People often feel very insecure about their partners because they project their own issues onto them.
+Trust is the key to a healthy, secured, happy, and successful relationship (1).
+But people often feel very insecure about their partners because they project their own issues onto them.
 When you start feeling jealous and insecure, you need to do some self-reflection to figure out if the problem is really something they did or if the problem is you.

 10. Don’t Get Paranoid